 There are charity watchdog organizations such as GuideStar and Charity Navigator that analyze and rate nonprofit organizations.
 They assess a charity’s financial health, accountability, transparency and governance.
-These ratings can help you determine which charities are best for you.
+These ratings can help you determine which charitable corporate donations are best for you.

-Don’t spread yourself too thin – be particular about the organization you get involved with.
+Don’t spread yourself too thin – be particular about the corporate charity programs you get involved with.

 5. Meet the press